 RESIDENTS ARE PROTECTED AGAINST EVICTION & UTILITY CUT OFF AT THIS TIME

-Simple video on Worker's rights during the Coronavirus Virus from the NM Center on Law & Poverty.
+- Here's a simple video on Worker's rights during the Coronavirus Virus from the NM Center on Law & Poverty.

 Following a one-week waiting period, workers could receive $433 per week for three weeks-no work-search requirement at this time.